 What is the recommended daily intake of protein?

-If you suspect you're not getting enough protein in your diet, make sure you make an appointment with your GP to get examined.
+If you suspect you’re not getting enough protein into your diet, be sure to make an appointment with your physician to get examined.

 4 Signs of Protein Deficiency